wielkiborsuk/vim-http-client/README.md

 Controls whether or not `<Leader>tt` will run the HTTP client.
 Regardless of the setting, vim-http-client will not overwrite your existing `<Leader>tt` mapping if it exists.

+#### g:http_client_json_ft (default 'javascript')

+Sets the vim filetype when vim-http-client detects a JSON response.
+Though JSON-specific syntax highlighting like [vim-json](https://github.com/elzr/vim-json) provides prettier highlighting than the default Javascript highlighting, Javascript highlighting comes with Vim and is therefore a safer default.
+Use this setting to configure the filetype to your liking.

 ## Contributing

 This plugin is currently quite simple.
 Contributions, suggestions, and feedback are all welcomed!